JWBlash/ipc-practice/client_server/README.md

 - Write a client and server program that opens a TCP socket between them
   - Will require socket(), connect(), listen(), and accept()

+_Note:_ I want to store data in the "server" with some data structure I write in C, like a queue or linked list or something, for the sake of data structure practice.